adap/flower/examples/flower-authentication/README.md

 ## Start the long-running Flower client-side (SuperNode)

 > \[!NOTE\]
 > Typically each `SuperNode` runs in a different entity/organization which has access to a dataset.
 In this example we are going to artificially create N dataset splits and saved them into a new directory called `datasets/`.
 Then, each `SuperNode` will be pointed to the dataset it should load via the `--node-config` argument.
-We provide a simple Python script that does the download, partitione and saving of CIFAR-10.
+We provide a script that does the download, partition and saving of CIFAR-10.

 ```bash
 python prepare_dataset.py